 - Make the indicated changes

-By now you should have a good idea of where you stand overall, what your cash flow situation is, what your retirement income pictures looks like, and where the shortfalls or other challenges are.
-With a clear picture of financial health, go after any problem areas - or opportunities - systematically and promptly.
+You should now have a good idea of your cash flow situation, what your retirement income picture looks like, and where other challenges lie.
+Do you need to adjust your IRA contributions, other account contributions, or tax withholding?
+Are you taking full advantage of your employer's retirement plan options, particularly any contribution match?
+Go after any problem areas - or opportunities - systematically and promptly.

 Your advisor can help you with specialized tools, with impartiality, and with the experience earned by dealing with many market cycles and many different client situations.
-Establish a regular schedule to get together and review your portfolio, your financial and retirement plan, and what's happening in your life.
+Communicate openly about what's happening in your life today and what may happen in the future.
+Advisors can't help you manage what they don't know, so err on the side of over-communicating.
+Establish a regular meeting schedule to review your portfolio and retirement goals.

 This article originally appeared on RaymondJames.com.